-Westpac's Altitude Platinum Mastercard credit card gives you the flexibility to earn frequent flyer points with Qantas, Virgin Australia and four other major airlines, with points automatically sent to Qantas Frequent Flyer or manually converted to the other partners as you see fit.
+Westpac's Altitude Platinum Mastercard credit card gives you the flexibility to earn frequent flyer points with Qantas, Virgin Australia and four other major airlines, with points automatically sent to either Qantas Frequent Flyer or Velocity Frequent Flyer, or manually converted to Altitude's various frequent flyer partners as you see fit.

 Rounding out the deal, Qantas earners pick up an extra Qantas Point per dollar spent directly with Qantas.